lukfugl/infrastructure/README.md

  * **rbenv, ruby-build, libxmlsec1, node**

-   libxmlsec1 and node are for canvas-lms.
-In most recent system setup, I had to revert to 0.14 recipe of p11-kit (dependency for libxmlsec1) and I had to specify a mirror for libxmlsec1 itself (http://xmlsoft.org/sources/xmlsec/releases/xmlsec1-1.2.18.tar.gz).
+   In most recent system setup,
+   I had to revert to 0.14 recipe of p11-kit (dependency for libxmlsec1) and I had to specify a mirror for libxmlsec1 itself (http://xmlsoft.org/sources/xmlsec/releases/xmlsec1-1.2.18.tar.gz).